haojie2020/gmc/content/_index.md

       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **Green Molecules Conversion Group (GMC)** is a excellence group for field-enhanced (photo)electrochemistry research, teaching, and practice since its founding in 2024.

   - block: collection
     content: